 Tagging toys and baby equipment: You can punch a hole in the top of your tag and attach the tag securely with a ribbon or string.
 Do not use scotch tape.

 Tagging onesies, socks, small items, small toy sets: Onesies, socks, bibs, rattles, hair bows and other small items will sell much better if sold as a set.
 Please put several similar items together in one ziploc bag.
 Clearly label what is in the bag on your tag.
 DO NOT tape your bag shut, we will open it up at inspection, and then seal it for you.
 Multiple items that go together must be securely attached together.
 Your pieces will get lost if they are not securely bundled.
 Zip loc bags and zip ties work great.

 Tagging toys and equipment with multiple items: For items with multiples pieces, print the same tag with the same item number multiple times and attach them to the appropriate items.
 You can then mark the tags by hand (this is the second only time you are allowed to handwrite on tags!) item 1 of x, item 2 of x, etc. Only use multiple tags for items that belong together, e.g. a doll playhouse (first item) with equipment (in a ziploc bag, second item).

 Tagging shoes: If shoes have laces, tie them together or put a curling ribbon through the eye holes or velcro to help keep them together.
 Attach your tag with ribbon or string.

-Make sure your tag description includes what the item actually is such as “toy”, or “pants”.
+Make sure you choose the correct item category from the drop down menu.
 Due to Minnesota tax law we must charge tax on all non-clothing items, clothing items are tax free.
 When you enter your items you can pick from a vast selection of categories to place your items in, such as “toys”, or “clothes – girls”, etc. For example, dance costumes are tax free, dance shoes are taxed.
 Receiving blankets are tax free, regular blankets are taxed.
 Here are a few of the most common items and which category they must be placed in to correctly charge sales tax: